bwilso65/password-keeper/README.md

 ===============

 Console application that manages your passwords.
 Randomly generates an alpha-numeric-symbolic password of length between 14 and 18 characters for an entered site and saves it to a text file at the location of your choice.
-I choose to store my file in an encrypted section of my drive using the open source software TrueCrypt(http://www.truecrypt.org/).

 When looking up a password, you have the option to copy the password to the clipboard, or to display the password on the console.

+Some helpful tips:
+* Store the text file somewhere safe such as an encrypted drive (http://www.truecrypt.org/).
+* Store the text file and program on a flash drive so you have your passwords with you --> Risky if you don't maintain 100% ownership of the drive.

 Usage
 ===============